tdwg/tcs2/docs/terms/index.md

 informative.
 The assignment of properties to classes is also informative, although most properties can only reasonably be used in the class in which they are organised.
-For the properties that can be used in more than one TCS class this has been indicated in the notes.
+For the properties that can be used in more than one TCS class this has been indicated in the comments.

 ### 1.2.
 RFC keywords